 There are many misunderstandings about annulments through the Catholic Church, and many people are misled by the media, etc. Here at Saint Alphonsus, we will be very happy to help you with the process.
-The materials below are taken from sources such as the Diocese of Baton Rouge, the Diocese of Fargo and from my own knowledge of working with the process.
+The materials below are taken from sources such as the Diocese of Baton Rouge, the Diocese of Fargo and from Fr.
+Mike's knowledge of working with the process.

 First, contact the Church Office or the diocesan Tribunal to begin the process.
 A case sponsor (usually a priest or deacon) will be assigned to assist drawing up and sending in the actual petition.